takelley1/linux-notes/bigbang.md

   - Check Istio.
 Is Istio enforcing mTLS on the connection?
 Add an annotation `sidecar.istio.io/inject: "false"`
   - Check the PeerAuthentication objects.
 Try settings `spec.mtls.mode: PERMISSIVE`
 <br><br>
-- Issue: Cannot reach a cluster service endpint from OUTSIDE the cluster.
+- Issue: Cannot reach a cluster service endpoint from OUTSIDE the cluster.
 - Symptoms: TCP connection refused.
 - Fix:
   - Is the service up and healthy?
 Does it have endpoints?
 Are the pods healthy?
-  - Check Istio NetworkPolicies.
+  - Check Istio NetworkPolicies in BOTH `istio-system` and `istio-gateway` namespaces.
 Delete them if needed to test.
 Is `istio-ingressgateway` allowing traffic in on the right port?
 Do other NetworkPolicies block it?
 <br><br>
 - Issue: FluxCD issues -- not reconciling, manifests not getting updated, etc.
 - Fix: